Japan Visa Information

-Japan has mutual working holiday visa agreements with Australia, Britain, Canada, France, Germany, Ireland, Korea and New Zealand.
+Japan has mutual working holiday visa agreements with Australia, Britain (UK), Canada, Denmark, France, Germany, Hong Kong, Ireland, Korea Republic (South Korea), Taiwan, New Zealand and Norway.
 Young people normally between the ages of 18-25 (sometimes 30 with the agreement of the immigration office) may work part-time during a one-year stay in Japan.

 For further details on visas for Japan contact the Japanese embassy in your home country

 All non-Japanese citizens who are resident in Japan for more than 90 days will need to apply for an alien registration card (gaikokujin-toroku-shomeisho) within their first 90 days of residence.
 Alien registration cards are issued from local ward offices and contain the photograph (but no longer the fingerprint) of the holder.